sage-code/maj/alphabet.md

 * Letter `o`  is close-mid back, like `o` in `document`;
 * Letter `u`  is close back, like `oo` in `soon`;

-**Letter `y`:** Is close central, unrounded vowel.
-IPA symbol for this sound is actually "ɨ".
+**Letter `y`:** Is close central, un-rounded vowel.
+IPA symbol for this sound is actually "y".
 This sound is very different than English sound `y`.
 It is very similar to sound `i` in word "still".

 Learn more: [listening](https://en.wikipedia.org/wiki/Close_central_unrounded_vowel)